projectcalico/katacoda-scenarios/calico/step4.md

-Create some nginx pods in the policy-demo Namespace, and expose them through a Service.
+Now let's create some nginx pods in the policy-demo namespace by using the _kubectl run_ command:
 `
-kubectl run --namespace=policy-demo nginx --replicas=2 --image=nginx
+kubectl run --namespace=policy-demo nginx --replicas=2 --image=nginx`{{execute}}

+And then expose the pods through a service using the _kubectl expose_ command:

-kubectl expose --namespace=policy-demo deployment nginx --port=80
+`kubectl expose --namespace=policy-demo deployment nginx --port=80
 `{{execute}}